JasperFx/jasper/documentation/documentation/bootstrapping/console.md

 At runtime, `JasperAgent` uses the `JasperRegistry` you hand it to <[linkto:documentation/bootstrapping;title=bootstrap a JasperRuntime]> and run the application until the console process is stopped.

+Or if you'd prefer to bootstrap with `IWebHostBuilder`, you can still use `JasperAgent` like this:

+<[sample:simplest-aspnetcore-run-from-command-line]>

 You can also use the command line arguments to customize how the application runs like this:

 <[sample:JasperAgent-programmatic-customization]>